General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: Statistical and operational meaning

-Hence, the strength of the w-nonclassical correlation is limited by the minimum of the total sum of the uncertainty of each element of the local measurement basis quantified by the quantum standard deviation.
-Conversely, the nonclassical correlation captured by $C^{\mathcal Q}_{A}[\varrho_{AB}]$ and $C^{\mathcal Q}_{AB}[\varrho_{AB}]$ give the lower bounds to the quantum uncertainty of any local basis, i.e., from Eq. (\ref{w-correlation versus local quantum uncertainty}), for any local basis $\{\Pi_A^k\}$, we have
+Hence, the strength of the KD nonclassical correlation is limited by the total sum of the uncertainty in measurement described by the local PVM associated with the first local basis, quantified by the quantum standard deviation of all the elements of the local PVM, minimized over all such local PVMs.
+As a direct corollary of Proposition 7, the nonclassical correlations captured by $\mathcal{Q}_{\rm KD}^{A}(\varrho_{AB})$ and $\mathcal{Q}_{\rm KD}^{AB}(\varrho_{AB})$ give lower bounds to the quantum uncertainties arising in the measurement described by any local PVM.
+Namely, from Eqs. (\ref{KD nonclassical correlation versus local quantum uncertainty - one sided}) and (\ref{KD nonclassical correlation versus local quantum uncertainty - two sided}), for any measurement described by local PVM $\{\Pi_A^k\otimes\mathbb{I}_B\}$ and $\{\Pi_A^k\otimes\Pi_B^l\}$, we have